Close up of a red dragon miniature figurine

 The Dungeons & Dragons program is a social group for individuals with autism and other neurodiversity who want to connect with like-minded individuals with a passion for D&D. The program is designed for individuals to use the game’s collaborative storytelling and strategic elements to build social skills and foster a sense of community.

-Young D&D: This group is for pre-teens (ages 9-12).
-No experience is necessary.
+Young D&D: No experience is necessary.
 Our experienced Dungeon Master is happy to introduce newcomers to the game.

 D&D: Our YAP D&D group is for players 16+.
 We rotate between beginner, moderately experienced, and experienced group sessions.